AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/on-behalf-of-distributed-cache/README.md

    - Modify the `"knownClientApplications": []` array to contain the client ID/app ID of the client application(S) that will call this web API (for example `knownClientApplications": ["APP_ID_OF_THE_CLIENT_APP"]`)
    - Click on **Save**.

+Before running the sample, you'll need to:

+- make sure the Redis service is running
-Before running the sample, you will need to replace the values in the configuration object (see [app.ts](./src/app.ts)):
+- replace the values in the configuration object (see [app.ts](./src/app.ts)):

 ```typescript
 const appConfig: AppConfig = {